isaacs/blog.izs.me/src/posts/2024/theyre-not-autistic-theyre-just.md

 * set in their ways
 * lazy
 * a workaholic
-* not a fan of florescent lighting
+* not a fan of flourescent lighting
 * bothered by polyester
 * a picky eater
 * a nerd